ocharles/blog/posts/2012-12-02-digestive-functors.md

 ---
-title: 24 Days of Hackage: digestive-functors
+title: "24 Days of Hackage: digestive-functors"
 ---

 Form processing is a task I used to dread doing in other programming languages,